Exception Handling

 Global Exception Handler

 At some point, your application is going to throw an unhandled exception or shut down unexpectedly.
 When this happens, it would be nice to log details about the error and present a nicely-formatted response for the user.
 Aphiria provides GlobalExceptionHandler to do just this.
 It can be used to render exceptions for both HTTP and console applications, and is framework-agnostic.
-To learn more about how to configure exceptions in modules in the skeleton app, read the configuration documentation.

 use Aphiria\Exceptions\GlobalExceptionHandler;